SevWren/Win10-Stop-Services-Processes/README.md

 # Win10-Stop-Services-Processes

+TLDR - I got tired of windows 10 updates running nonstop only to only fail on a certain patch.

-Script that runs 24/7 preventing processes/services required for windows update to run.
+Script runs 24/7 periodacly terminating processes/services required for windows update to download & install automaticaly.
+Script also terminates certain installers.

 This AutoIt script is designed to manage and control specific processes and services on a Windows 10 system.